jamcoupe/karma-tsc-preprocessor/README.md

 - Setting `sourceMap` to true currently emulates the `inlineSourceMap` behaviour.

 Warning:
-- The TypeScript compiler is built into this preprocessor.
-Which means that you could end up compiling against an older version during a release build which may produce unexpected results.
+- The TypeScript git repo is a dependency for this preprocessor, this is so the complied TypeScript files can contain the latest features.
+The only downside to this is that downloading this preprocessor will take a long time because it has to download the whole TypeScript repo as well.

 ----